jboiie/SemCom/README.md

 # Semantic Communication System (SemCom-Project)

 ## Project Vision & End Goal
-You are building a complete **Semantic Communication System** that consists of both encoder and decoder components.
+building a complete **Semantic Communication System** that consists of both encoder and decoder components.
 The system aims to compress natural language into semantic representations (triples) for efficient communication, then reconstruct meaningful information at the receiver end.

 **Aimed - System Architecture Overview:**